teamclouday/InfoFetch/README.md

 Now using C#, building on Visual Studio 2019 Community

 These cs code files will be reused in the new Windows Service App

+The only problem of this program is that it cannot execute js code in HttpRequest
+So the XPath may be not working for some (actually most) websites